jjasghar/chef-book/part1/01-virtualbox.md

 When virtualbox starts for the first time, it may open a wizard for creating a new virtual machine.
 You can dismiss the wizard since we will download a base box in the next step.

-Next I strongly suggest downloading something called iTerm2 if you are on OSX.
+Next, I strongly suggest downloading something called iTerm2 if you are on OSX.
 Click [here](http://www.iterm2.com/#/section/downloads) and grab the lastest stable version.

 _NOTE_: You don't have to use this, on OSX, you can use Terminal but iTerm2 is just better in general, trust me.